 I Played Owlboy With a Library Copy on Switch – This is a Classic

-Let’s talk about Owlboy.
 Sometime about 100,000 years ago Owls became all the rage.
-I joke since owl knickknacks and stories have surged in popularity over the past couple of decades.
-But they’ve long symbolized intelligence, wisdom, and ability.
-This is a nice bonus to covering commentary-based analysis because those are common themes in Owlboy too.
+I joke, since owl knickknacks and stories have surged in popularity over the past couple of decades.
+But they've long symbolized intelligence, wisdom, and ability.
+Which is good, because those are common themes in Owlboy.
 I tested this game on Nintendo Switch, but it is a cross-platform Metroidvania, an acceptable umbrella term for a whole ton of games out there.
-Intro It was released in 2016, and again in 2018 for Switch.
-So not hot off the game press… Read the rest

 Art of Rally and My First and New Impressions